 History of Girihandu Seya

-History said that the two merchants brought the casket which had the hair relics of Lord Buddha and placed it on the summit of a small rock.
+According to history, the two merchants brought the casket, which contained the hair relics of Lord Buddha, and placed it on the summit of a small rock.
 The merchants then went to have their meals.
 After they returned to the spot where the casket lay, they found that they couldn’t move the casket.
 So with great reverence, they heaped stones upon the casket and went on their way.

 Girihandu Seya